Get Happy!! (Elvis Costello album): Side one

 Like "The Imposter", "King Horse" is aimed at tough guys who harass waitresses and stewardesses.
 Gouldstone comments that "to call someone 'king horse' is in effect to accuse them of being driven by ruthless selfishness, of trampling over other people to reach their desires".
 Musically, the song uses the guitar figure from the Four Tops' "Reach Out I'll Be There" (1966).
 AllMusic's Rick Anderson argued that it anticipated the sound Costello would explore on Trust the following year.
 "Possession" was written in Holland during a five-minute taxi ride heading back to the studio from a local café.
-The opening lines and basic quotes are taken from the Beatles' "From Me to You" (1963) and took inspiration from, in Costello's words, the "grand marching style" of Bob Dylan's "Is Your Love in Vain?"
-(1978).
 Reassuring a recurring theme of finance and business throughout Get Happy!!, the song concerns a failed relationship and implies that money be provided rather than love itself.
-The narrator in "Men Called Uncle" shows distaste for a woman and her older man, whom she calls "uncle".
-Like other tracks, he displays indifference towards her but deep down desires her love and affection.
+In "Men Called Uncle", the narrator shows distaste for a woman and her older man.
+As in other tracks, he displays indifference toward her, but deep down he desires her love and affection.
 Perone finds the music similar to the pop styles of the 1960s British Invasion.

-The lyrics of "Clowntime Is Over" are vague, but Gouldstone argues that it concerns "some kind of lament".
-He continues that words and phrases such as "blackmail", "ransom", "somebody's watching" and "a voice in the shadows" offer sinister undertones that indicate an unexpected evil is growing upon us.
-Reviewer Dave McCullough opined that the song has that "familiar feeling of aggressive assurity, relayed in a sudden jerk at the end of every verse".
-Musically, Nelson compares the song to "circus music from the Weimar Republic" that is set against a "mechanized march" she likens to Kraftwerk and David Bowie's Berlin period.
-On the other hand, "New Amsterdam" stands apart from the rest of the album in that is a folk-like acoustic number, having been recorded entirely by Costello himself as a demo.
-A waltz, the nostalgic lyrics are about arriving in the New World and describe life there as being "almost like suicide".
-Hinton finds that it is the only song that comes from a non-persona.
+The lyrics of "Clowntime Is Over" are vague, but Gouldstone argues that it concerns "some kind of lament"; and words and phrases such as "blackmail", "ransom", "somebody's watching" and "a voice in the shadows" offer sinister undertones.
+Critic Dave McCullough wrote that the song has a "familiar feeling of aggressive assurity, relayed in a sudden jerk at the end of every verse".
+Musically, Nelson compares the song to "circus music from the Weimar Republic" set against a "mechanized march" she likens to Kraftwerk and David Bowie's Berlin period.

+Unlike the rest of the album, "New Amsterdam" is a folk-like number, and was recorded by Costello alone as a demo.
+It is a waltz, with nostalgic lyrics about arriving in the New World.
+Costello has acknowledged his musical inspiration by interpolating the Beatles' song "You've Got to Hide Your Love Away" into concert performances of "New Amsterdam".
+Hinton notes that it is the only song here that comes from a non-persona.
 "High Fidelity" marks a return to the soul influences, with a sound echoing the Supremes; its opening line also quotes a song title by them.
 The lyrics are addressed to an ex-partner who now has found a new lover and contain Costello's signature wordplay to reference radios and record players.